webdriverio-boneyard/wdio-junit-reporter/README.md

   // ...
 };
 ```
 You can break out packages by an additional level by setting `'packageName'` in the config.
-For example, if you wanted to iterate over a test suite with different environemnt variable set:
+For example, if you wanted to iterate over a test suite with different environment variable set:

 ```js
   // ...